Skip to content

 }

-A PUT request can be used to remove some of the scope values.
+A PUT request can be used to modify the consented scope values.

 Revoking the entire consent is done by POSTing a revocation.